jakob-forstmann/sentiment-analysis-of-youtube-comments/README.md

 ### Description
 This repo is used for a project in the class Data Science for Text Analytics at Heidelberg University.

+Contribution by Rishabh and Jonathan:

+Date: 15/11/22
+1) https://scikit-learn.org/stable/tutorial/text_analytics/working_with_text_data.html - for the pipelining of the data and more traditional models.
+2) https://www.tensorflow.org/tutorials - To train the data